awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/working-with-cicd.md

 ## To disassociate your workflow<a name="w205aac25b9"></a>

-If your CI workflow association fails, you can disassociate your repository by choosing **Disassociate**\.
+If your CI workflow association fails, you can disassociate your repository by choosing **Disassociate repository**\.
 If you want to associate your CI workflow later, you can associate your repository again by following set up steps\.

 If you want to stop CodeGuru Reviewer recommendations for your CI workflow, remove the codeguru action script from your repository’s YML file\.
-Then, choose **Disassociate** to remove the repository association\.
+Then, choose **Disassociate repository** to remove the repository association\.
 On your next job run, CodeGuru Reviewer associates the repository again unless you remove the codeguru action script from the YML file\.

 ## Examples<a name="w205aac25c11"></a>